 Zoysia is an extremely fine-textured to somewhat coarse grass with very stiff blades due to a high silica content.
 This is a hardy grass, ideal for lawns, parks and golf courses because it prefers plenty of open sunshine and traffic that is not confined to specific areas.
 It is not tolerant of persistent shadiness, which will cause it to grow dull and lose color.
 If winters are long and dry, zoysia often requires irrigation in order to prevent it from drying out.
 Maintenance needs include regular fertilizing and close, frequent mowing in order to keep it healthy and to prevent the accumulation of thatch in the grass.

 Tall fescue is a broad-leafed, bunching grass that develops a deep root system and is tolerant of heat, cold, shade and drought.
-This is a perfect grass for the Wichita area because, unlike some grasses, it retains characteristics of both cool-season and warm-season grasses.
+While this grass insn’t native to the area, it is a sustainable choice Wichita because it retains the characteristics of both cool-season and warm-season grasses.
 Tall fescues will often remain green the entire year since they have very high tolerance to cold and hot weather, although they may turn a paler green during these periods.
 It requires little fertilizer and only occasional watering and mowing in order to retain its lively green color.

 If you live in the Wichita area, any of these species of grass would make a great choice for your home’s lawn.